-With over 29,000 non-profit organizations in BC and thousands of social enterprises, each delivering critical programs and services touching the lives of most citizens in all social groupings and across all sectors (community, social services, environmental, arts/culture, etc), the health of these organizations is fundamental to the health of our Province and country.
-That health is severely impacted when the land and facilities in which these sectors work is compromised, as is the case in urban and adjacent areas in BC.
+With over 29,000 non-profit organizations in BC and thousands of social enterprises, each delivering critical programs and services touching the lives of most citizens in all social groupings and across all sectors (community, social services, environmental, arts/culture, etc), the health of these organizations is fundamental to the health of our province and country.
+That health is severely affected when the land and facilities in which these sectors' work is compromised, as is the case in urban and adjacent areas in BC.
 Over the decades, changes in BC's real estate market--from Vancouver to Squamish, adjacent municipalities, Victoria and parts of the Island--have created extreme challenges not only for housing, but for space for non-profits, social enterprises and community owned assets.

 Through an update/expansion of the landmark 2013 Study RENT - LEASE – OWN, the Social Purpose Real Estate Collaborative (SPRE) seeks to further understanding of the challenges facing such organizations within the context of the commercial real estate market, and to build capacity within these sectors and beyond.
-Policies that preserve space for community are needed--RENT - LEASE - OWN will knit together research, programs, policies, provide up to-date data, and outline strategies for action.
+Policies that preserve space for community are needed--SPACE FOR COMMUNITY will knit together research, programs, policies, provide up to-date data, and outline strategies for action.

 “In 2019-20, SPRE working once again with the Real Estate Institute of BC, is commissioning an update/expansion to the 2013 study RENT - LEASE - OWN with municipal partners in Vancouver, Surrey, Richmond, Victoria, Nanaimo and the City of North Vancouver.”